karantongay/Split-Large-Excel-File-into-smaller-excel-files-using-Apache-POI/README.md

 Such files may not be opened on a computer and therefore cannot be used for further processing if there is a need to open the excel file and verify the contents.

 This tutorial helps to quickly develop a Java application that handles such large excel files and splits them into separate excel files of defined number of rows which can be opened easily.

-Objective:
+## Objective: ##
-Take excel file as input, split it into different excel files by specifying number of rows and maintain the headers of each column in all the splitted file.
+Take excel file as input, split it into different excel files by specifying number of rows and maintain the headers of each column in all the splitted files.

-Essential Tools:
+## Essential Tools: ##
-1. Eclipse (Mars or Above)
+* Eclipse IDE (Mars or Above)
-2. Supporting Apache POI Jars
+* Supporting Apache POI Jars
-3. Excel File
+* Excel File

-Code:
+## Code: ##

 There are many builds of Apache POI, but this tutorial uses the apache poi-3.14 build which also supports the .xlsx file formats and also provides different options even to maintain styles as it is from the original excel file.